Tee (command): Unix

-Using process substitution lets more than one process read the standard output of the originating process.
+Process substitution lets more than one process read the standard output of the originating process.

-Read this example from GNU Coreutils, tee invocation.

-Note: If a write to any successfully opened File operand is not successful, writes to other successfully opened File operands and standard output will continue, but the exit value will be >0.
+If a write to any file is not successful, writes to other files and standard output continue, but the exit status will indicate failure with a value greater than 0.

+Examples

+The following both displays the output of the lint program.c command and saves the output to a file named program.lint; overwriting it if it already existed.